rabbitmq/rabbitmq-website/site/tutorial-five-python.md

 Have fun playing with these programs.
-Note that the code doesn't make any assumption about the routing or binding keys, you may want play with more than two routing key parameters.
+Note that the code doesn't make any assumption about the routing or binding keys, you may want toplay with more than two routing key parameters.

 Some teasers:

- * Will `*` binding catch a message send with an empty routing key?
+ * Will `*` binding catch a message sent with an empty routing key?
  * Will `#.*` catch a message with a string `..` as a key?
 Will it catch a message with a single property key?
  * How different is `a.*.#` from `a.#`?